avolkov/avolkov.github.io/README.rst

 avolkov.github.io
 =================

-This repository holds my blog which you can visit at www.circuidipity.com.
+This is a repository for my blog at https://avolkov.github.com

 It is compiled by `Pelican <http://docs.getpelican.com/>`_ and hosted on `GitHub Pages <http://pages.github.com/>`_.